dalilfob/Notes/460/Notes-1-8.md

 ###Goal of the Course

--Developing a security mindset
+- Developing a security mindset

-  -security as it applies to people's interaction with the digital world
+  - security as it applies to people's interaction with the digital world

--A very broad area
+- A very broad area

-  -Some fundamental topics will be covered in this course
+  - Some fundamental topics will be covered in this course

-  -Topics such as web & cloud security in ... (can't see)
+  - Topics such as web & cloud security in ... (can't see)

     Goal:  Always think about security from inception